thomas-melville/myNotes/General/Open_Source_Projects/Ansible.md

 Selected from hosts file in /etc/ansible/hosts hosts can be grouped.
-And individual hosts can be configured, ssh port, user, ...
+And individual hosts can be configured, ssh port, user, ... it can also be a script that generates the host information

 ## Facts